parkuman/site-V2/content/experience/DCP/index.md

 ---
-title: "Software Engineer"
+title: "Software Developer Intern"
 company: "Distributed Compute Labs"
-startDate: "July 2020"
+startDate: "Summer 2020"
-endDate: "Sept 2020"
+endDate: "."
 order: 1
 ---

-• Developed the backend worker API in Node & vanilla web JS to overhaul the efficiency of deploying work to our network of thousands of different computers with heterogenous compute capability
+• Architected & implemented a solution for initialization of different compute worker environments in Node & vanilla web JavaScript.
+Now in production on a network of thousands of different computers with heterogenous compute capability

-• Improved the onboarding UX for 50+ developers joining the platform through the First Devs program • Wrote unit & end-to-end test scripts in Node to validate user Ethereum wallets
+• Took initiative to solidify & improve the onboarding UX for 50+ beta developers joining the platform through the First Devs program

+• Wrote unit & end-to-end test scripts in Node to validate user Ethereum wallets and the compute API, now in company’s Gitlab CI

 check out [their site](https://distributed.computer/) for more!